Maigret and the Mad Woman

 Maigret and the Mad Woman (French title: La Folle de Maigret is a 1970 detective novel by the Belgian writer Georges Simenon featuring his character Jules Maigret.
-Maigret regrets his folly in dismissing an old lady whom he had taken to be mad because of her claims she was about to be murdered, only for her to be killed shortly afterwards.
+Maigret regrets his folly in dismissing an old lady whom he had taken to be mad because of her claims she was about to be murdered by someone who had surreptitiously entered her apartment, only for her to be killed there shortly afterwards.
+It has been considered one of the better of the derivative late Maigrets for its particularly evocative atmosphere and sense of place.

 Adaptations

 In 1992 it was made into an episode of an ITV Maigret series.